liborty/rstats/README.md

 ## Introduction

 `Rstats` is primarily about characterising multidimensional sets of points, with applications to Machine Learning and Big Data Analysis.
-It uses `non analytical statistics`, where the 'random variables' are replaced by vectors of real data.
+Several branches of mathematics: statistics, linear algebra, information theory and set theory are combined in this one consistent package, based on the fact that they all operate on the same objects: `Vecs` of data items.

+`RStats` begins with basic statistical measures and vector algebra, which provide self-contained basic tools for the machine learning (ML) multidimensional (nd) algorithms but can also be used in their own right. `Non analytical statistics` is used, whereby the `random variables` are replaced by vectors of real data.
 Probabilities densities and other parameters are always obtained from the data, not from some assumed distributions.

-This crate begins with basic statistical measures and vector algebra, which provide self-contained tools for the machine learning (ML) multidimensional algorithms but can also be used in their own right.

-Our treatment of multidimensional sets of points (vectors) is constructed from the first principles.
+Our treatment of multidimensional sets of points (nd vectors) is constructed from the first principles.
 Some original concepts, not found elsewhere, are introduced and implemented here:

-* `median correlation`- in one dimension (1d), our `mediancorr` method is to replace *Pearson's correlation*.
-We define *median correlation*  as cosine of an angle between two zero median vectors (instead of Pearson's zero mean vectors).
+* `median correlation`- in one dimension (1d), our `mediancorr` method is to replace `Pearson's correlation`.
+We define `median correlation` as cosine of an angle between two zero median vectors (instead of Pearson's zero mean vectors).

-* `gmedian` - fast multidimensional *geometric median (gm)* algorithm.
+* `gmedian and pmedian` - fast multidimensional `geometric median (gm)` algorithms.

-* `madgm` - generalisation of robust data spread estimator known as 'MAD' (median of absolute deviations from median),  from 1d to nd.
+* `madgm` - generalisation to nd of robust data spread estimator known as `MAD` (median of absolute deviations from median).

 * `contribution` - of a point to an nd set.
 Defined as gm displacement if the point was added/removed.
-Related to the point's radius but not the same, as it depends on all the points.
+Related to the point's radius (distance from gm) but not the same, as it depends on all the other points as well.

 * `comediance` - instead of covariance (matrix).
 It is obtained by supplying `covar` with the geometric median instead of the usual centroid.
-Thus *zero median vectors* are replacing *zero mean vectors* in covariance calculations.
+Thus `zero median vectors` are replacing `zero mean vectors` in covariance calculations.

 *Zero median vectors are generally preferable to the commonly used zero mean vectors.*

-In n dimensions (nd), many authors  'cheat' by using *quasi medians* (1-d medians along each axis).
+In n dimensions (nd), many authors  'cheat' by using `quasi medians` (1-d medians along each axis).
 Quasi medians are a poor start to stable characterisation of multidimensional data.
-In a highly dimensional space, they are even slower to compute than our gm.
+In a highly dimensional space, they are even much slower to compute than our gm.

 *Specifically, all such 1d measures are sensitive to the choice of axis and thus are affected by their rotation.*